opengeometry/NOTES/beagleboneblack/README.md

 ## BBB as scriptable keyboard

-You can make BBB into a keyboard using USB Gadget driver.
+You can make BBB into a scriptable keyboard using USB Gadget driver.
 This means, you can send out "key presses" from USB device port (mini-USB).
 From USB host side, it appears just like another keyboard.